-The Jenerette family has a long history of service to South Carolina and to our nation, from the American Revolution thru the Persian Gulf War.
+The Jenerette family has a long history of service to South Carolina and to our nation, from the American Revolution thru the Persian Gulf War, Afghanistan and Iraq.
 Our flag's history is an important part of our family and our heritiage.
 Here is the history of South Carolina's flag:

 Colonel William Moultrie was asked

 by the Revolutionary Council of Safety in the fall of 1775 to

 design a flag for the use of South Carolina troops in preparation

 for the hostilities with England.
 He chose a blue that was the

 color of the Carolina soldiers uniforms and a crescent moon that